Gibraltar is a place not many know of. Still, it is super cool to visit and it has an interesting history. Read more about my experience below.

 We went to St. Michael´s Cave.
 This is a huge cave, that attracts over 1 million tourists every year.
 It is at a height of over 300 meters above sea level.

 It was pretty impressive to watch inside the cave and see all the colors.
 It was lightened up with clear blue and purple colors.
 I also met a very kind Finnish girl here, who I still talk to every now and then.
-I hope I will be able to meet her in Finland soon, once Corona is over.
+I hope I will be able to meet her in Finland soon, once coronavirus is over.

 Monkeys